SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 DATA do_k_str TYPE string VALUE `hallo`.

 "Dynamic types
-"Set a break point here and check the Variables tab in ADT how the value and the information changes. dref_a_i = REF #( do_j_i ).
+dref_a_i = REF #( do_j_i ).
 "Only type i possible; the dynamic type is the same

 "The dynamic type is more special than the static type (which is the generic type data in this case)